mromerobos/anime_project/README.md

 A new Flutter project about Anime series, PAC5 exercise 3.

-It there is any problem here is the link to github project
+If there is any problem here is the link to github project
 - [Link to Github](https://github.com/mromerobos/anime_project)

 ## Relevant information